Hive Automation helps you move faster in Hive by automating common processes and streamlining your workflow.

 Let's say my team is working on an app redesign and I want to be able to alert engineering to the presence of a bug.
 It would also be helpful to put that action on hold until engineering can properly fix the issue.
 We can easily do that with Hive automation.

 Before getting started, you will need to enable Automation in Hive Apps.
-Once enabled, find the Automation tool in your profile drop-down menu.
+Once enabled, open the Automation tool from the tile.

 This will take you to the Automation hub.
 You can manage existing buttons by enabling or disabling, editing, or deleting them.
 To add a new automation workflow, click + New automation workflow.